Skip to main content

 };

 By default, all stylesheets are applied at render time.
-If you specify conditional: true, only those examples that conditionally apply the stylesheet will get styles applied from that stylesheet.
+If you specify conditional: true, only examples that conditionally apply the stylesheet will receive styles from that stylesheet.

 type

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

 customizeWebpackConfig

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

-A function you can use to override or modify the default webpack config used internally by happo during a run.
-Make sure to always return the passed in config.
-E.g.
+A function you can use to override or modify the default webpack config used internally by Happo during a run.
+Always return the passed config.
+For example:

 module.exports = {